jonbnewman/mobx-store-provider/README.md

     expect(container).toHaveTextContent(alternateName);
   });

-  // This is not part of mobx-store-provider but as an aside, you could
+  // This is not part of mobx-store-provider but as an aside, you could also
   // test a store separate from React like this: test("When I trigger an action the name changes", () => {
     const normalName = "Keanu Reeves";